evanx/redex/README.md

 ## Configuration

-Each processor is configured via a YAML file in the Redex `config` directory.
+Each processor is configured via a YAML file e.g. in a `config` directory for the Redex instance.
 (Such configuration should be managed using a private git repository, for versioning, with Redex as a dependency.)

+Alternatively, a single YAML config file can be used for all processors for a specific deployment.

 The name of each processor (and its configuration file) is an "instance URI" e.g. `builtin/importer.fileImporter.singleton.json.`